 If you are looking for the calendar of U.S. Grand Lodge events, it is here.

 The Thelemic calendar counts years from 1904 EV (the year Liber AL was received).
-Each Thelemic year starts on the northern-hemisphere Vernal Equinox, coinciding with the Thelemic holiday called the Feast for the Equinox of the Gods.
+Each Thelemic year starts at the instant of the northern-hemisphere Vernal Equinox, coinciding with the Thelemic holiday called the Feast for the Equinox of the Gods.
 The civil date of the Thelemic new year will thus vary from year to year, and from location to location depending on the local time zone; but it is always within a few days of March 20.

 Rather than simply giving the year count from 1904, the Thelemic calendar uses a two-tiered system.
 The “upper” level gives a count of twenty-two year periods, or “docosades”, since 1904.
 The “lower” level gives the years since the start of the current docosade.
 Both are zero-based, with nonzero numbers being represented as upper and lower case Roman numerals, respectively.
 So, for example, the civil year 1996 is (after March 20) Thelemic year IViv, because 1904 + (4 x 22) + 4 equals 1996.
 A table correlating a range of Thelemic and Gregorian years is available here.

 Some Thelemites assign the twenty-two years of each docosade to the twenty-two Trumps of the Tarot.
 The docosade numbers themselves are also assigned in this way.
 Hence, 1996 is doubly linked to Trump IV of the Tarot, the Emperor.

 Within each year, dates and times are given by the positions of the Sun and Moon in the tropical zodiac.
 For example, February 1 2013 EV at 6pm PST would be expressed as “Sol in 13° Aquarii : Luna in 24° Librae : Anno ⅠⅤⅹⅹ”.
 This information specifies the date and time to within about two hours.
 There is considerable freedom in how dates and times are formatted; one may use English or Latin, astrological names or symbols, and verbose or concise phrasing.
 See the bottom of this page for an example of concise symbolic representation.